Trainline homepage

 Is alcohol allowed on board?

 Yes, alcohol is allowed on Eurostar services.
-Each passenger’s allowance is four cans of lager or one bottle of wine.
+Each passenger’s allowance is four cans of beer or one bottle of wine.
 Large bottles of spirits are not allowed.

 How long is the journey?

 Journey times vary depending on which destination in the Alps you’re travelling to.
-For instance, the total journey time from London to Bourg-Saint-Maurice is 8 hours and 19 minutes.
 We’ll always show you the total journey time and prices when you search for a route with us.

 How do I get to my ski resort?